app-EL/app-el.github.io/README.md

 ## Skills
 - Full stack enterprise GIS systems
 - Map application solution development
-- Geospatial project and program management
+- Geospatial and IT project and program management

 ## Contact
 You can reach me at [LinkedIn](https://www.linkedin.com/in/erik-lash/) or [GitHub](https://github.com/app-EL)